denten-books/plain-text/1-metaphor.md

 human-computer interaction dispensed with visible machine states, leading us further towards immersive mimesis in which virtual environments resemble real-world objects and their properties.
-Viewing that history in light of metaphor theory, I find myself with Plato, Baudrillard, and Taussig, suspicious of a totalizing mimesis: the more compelling the simulation, the more removed from its material contexts, the more concealed the logistics of its production.
+Viewing that history in light of metaphor theory, I find myself suspicious of a totalizing mimesis: the more compelling the simulation, the more removed from its material contexts, the more concealed the logistics of its production.

 ## Speculative Formalism

 To what extent do we need to view and understand the mechanisms of the machine that gives rise to the metaphor?
-In a paper remarking on "The Genesis and Speed of Telegraph Codes" published in the *Proceedings of the American Philosophical Society* in 1949, the author noted that "the practical upper limits of [telegraph transmission] speed will also be limited by the ability of some human beings to operate a keyboard, until such time as electrical connection be made direct with the receiver's central nervous system" [@halstead_genesis_1949, 451].
+In a paper remarking on "The Genesis and Speed of Telegraph Codes" published in the *Proceedings of the American Philosophical Society* in 1949, the Frank G. Halstead noted that "the practical upper limits of [telegraph transmission] speed will also be limited by the ability of some human beings to operate a keyboard, until such time as electrical connection be made direct with the receiver's central nervous system" [@halstead_genesis_1949, 451].

 At the time of writing this book, our society stands at the threshold of a new paradigm of interacting with computers and hence with each other.
 Direct brain